ixy-languages/ixy.ml/doc/memory.md

 # Memory

 This document details the memory interface used by the ixy.ml driver and the Intel 82599 NIC to communicate with each other.
-This document references the [Intel® 82599 10 GbE Controller Datasheet](https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/82599-10-gbe-controller-datasheet.pdf).
+This document references the [IntelÂ® 82599 10 GbE Controller Datasheet](https://www.intel.com/content/dam/www/public/us/en/documents/datasheets/82599-10-gbe-controller-datasheet.pdf).
 (TODO add references)
 This document assumes a word size of 64 bit.

 ixy refers to the [original C implementation by Paul Emmerich](https://github.com/emmericp/ixy) while ixy.ml refers to the [OCaml reimplementation by Fabian Bonk](https://github.com/ixy-languages/ixy.ml).

+## Thread-safety

+ixy.ml is **not** thread-safe.
+Invariants for each queue are only guaranteed to hold between calls to `rx_burst`/`tx_burst`.

 ## ixy vs ixy.ml packet buffers